Vanint/CS6216-Project/README.md

-# CS6216-Project: How Well Do Self-Supervised GNNs Transfer to Knowledge Graphs?
+# How Well Do Self-Supervised GNNs Transfer to Knowledge Graphs?

 Ailin Deng, Yifan Zhang

+CS6216 Project

 National University of Singapore